 - Non-Skidding & Flipping - Silicone stand keeps the bowl from skidding on the floor and doesn’t slide all over the place when your dog is eating.

-URPOWER dog bowl is an excellent choice if your dog seems unable to eat or drink without spilling their food everywhere.
-This bowl has non-spill non-skid silicone mat that keeps the bowl from sliding around all over the place and catches any spill from going onto the floor.
+The URPOWER dog bowl (link to Amazon) is an excellent choice if your dog seems unable to eat or drink without spilling their food everywhere.
+This bowl has a non-spill non-skid silicone mat that keeps the bowl from sliding around all over the place and catches any spill from going onto the floor.

 Dog parents who used this no-skid bowl were impressed with the level of grip provided by the rubber pad.
 People also said this bowl is super easy to fill and clean, and dishwater safe.